Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Organising pulse profiles

-We statistically summarize the MST's topology by evaluating the MST elongation $\eta$ as the ratio $l/(2\hat{h})$, which we normalize by the number of vertices in the graph, $\eta'={ \frac{\eta}{|V|}}$.
+We statistically summarised the MST's topology by evaluating the MST elongation $\eta$ as the ratio $l/(2\hat{h})$, which we normalised by the number of vertices in the graph, $\eta'={ \frac{\eta}{|V|}}$.
 If $\eta'$ nears unity, it is indicative that the evaluated similarity measure uncovers the presence of a significant trend in the data~\citep{Baron+2021ApJ...916...91B}.
-In a case where data is categorical rather than continuous with respect to a given metric, or in the presence of multiple distinct trends, unity is not expected.
+In a case where data are categorical rather than continuous with respect to a given metric, or in the presence of multiple distinct trends, unity is not expected.